• Skip to primary navigation

 Step 1: Preheat your oven to 180°C/350°F (or 160°C/325°F if you're using a fan or convection oven).
 Line two large trays with baking paper.

-Step 3: Add 1 egg and 1 teaspoon of vanilla extract and mix again to create a smooth mixture.
+Step 3: Add 1 medium egg and 1 teaspoon of vanilla extract then mix again to create a smooth mixture.

 butter and sugars mixed together in a bowl